pfdubois/BridgeBidding/source/NoTrump.rst

 available.
 Here is our scheme to try to find either a 4-4 or 5-3 fit:

 - If your hand is weak, transfer to the five-card suit and pass.
 This gives your partner no chance to go wrong.
-But use judgement: with a terrible five-card suit, you might try Garbage Stayman.
+But use judgment: with a terrible five-card suit, you might try Garbage Stayman.

 - If your hand has five spades and four hearts, invitational or better, bid 2♣ Stayman, and then:

   * If opener shows a major, just raise it.
-Example: 1N - 2♣ - 2♥ - 3♥ invitational;
+Example: 1N – 2♣ – 2♥ – 3♥ invitational;
-    1N - 2♣ - 2♥ - 4♥ with a game-forcing hand.
+    1N – 2♣ – 2♥ – 4♥ with a game-forcing hand.

   * If opener answered 2♦, you may still have a 5-3 fit.
 Bid 2♠ to invite; 3♠ to force to game.
 See note below.

 - If your hand has four spades and five hearts, invitational or better, a similar scheme does not work.
-The problem arises after 1N - 2♣ - 2♦, because to bid 2♥ is :ref:`Garbage Stayman <GarbageStayman>`; opener might pass.
+The problem arises after 1N – 2♣ – 2♦, because to bid 2♥ is :ref:`Garbage Stayman <GarbageStayman>`; opener might pass.
 And you can't bid 3♥ if you do not have a game-forcing hand; you're already too high for an invitational hand if partner doesn't have hearts.
 So: